 BIM is a process involving the generation and management of digital representations of physical and functional characteristics of places (Eastman et al., 2011).
 Traditional building design was largely reliant upon two-dimensional technical drawings.
 BIM extends this beyond three dimensions.
 It augments the three spatial dimensions of length, breadth and width with time and cost as the fourth and fifth dimension.
 BIM therefore covers more than just geometry.
 It also covers spatial relationships, light analysis, geographic information, quantities and properties of building components.

-2.6.1 BIM as a collaboration tool:
+2.6.1 BIM as a Collaboration Tool: